 Physiological functions of nasopharynx

 Airway: Nasopharynx acts as a conduit for air to its way to the larynx and trachea.

-Middle ear ventilation: Eustachian tube ventilates the middle ear and equalizes air pressure on both sides of tympanic membrane.
-Dysfunctions of Eustachian tube can affect middle ear and cause hearing problems.
+Middle ear ventilation: Eustachian tube ventilates the middle ear and equalizes air pressure on both sides of the tympanic membrane.
+Dysfunctions of the Eustachian tube can affect middle ear and cause hearing problems.

-Drainage: It is a drainage channel for nasal and nasopharyngeal mucus secretions.
+Drainage: It is a drainage channel for nasal and nasopharyngeal mucous secretions.